 How do I get P-EBT benefits?
 Do I need to apply?

-If your child is already enrolled to receive free or reduced-price school meals AND your address is up to date:
+If your child was enrolled to receive free or reduced-price school meals at an NSLP participating school in the prior school year (2022-2023) AND your address is up-to-date:

-- Cards will be mailed beginning in March 2021.
-Cards will continue to be mailed through the end of the school year as students records are received.
+- New cards will be mailing beginning September 2023.
+Cards will continue to be mailed as students and parent attestations are received.